Renzi set to become Italy's youngest prime minister

 After receiving a mandate from the president, he will have to strike an accord with the small New Centre Right (NCD) party, whose support the PD needs to command a majority in the parliament of the euro zone's third-largest economy.

-The party, which split from scandal-plagued tycoon and ex-premier Silvio Berlusconi last year, said it was ready to work with the center-left on forming a new government after meeting Napolitano.
+The party, which split from scandal-plagued tycoon and ex-premier Silvio Berlusconi last year, said it was ready to work with the centre-left on forming a new government after meeting Napolitano.

 But it made it clear it would demand guarantees in areas from tax and jobs to family policy, meaning a new government may not be in place until next week.